-In 1999, California conformed its personal income and corporation taxes to many of the provisions of the federal Taxpayer Bill of Rights 3, enacted by Congress in 1998 as part of the Internal Revenue Service Restricting and Reform Act.
-A few examples of California's conformity to the federal Taxpayer Bill of Rights 3 include:
+In 1999, California conformed its personal income and corporation taxes to many of the provisions of the federal Taxpayer Bill of Rights III, enacted by Congress in 1998 as part of the Internal Revenue Service Restricting and Reform Act.
+A few examples of California's conformity to the federal Taxpayer Bill of Rights III include:

-- Innocent spouse relief; - Suspension of interests and penalties if the FTB does not notify a taxpayer about amounts owed; - Prohibition against the FTB using financial status to determine unreported income; - Requirement that the FTB notify taxpayers before notifying third parties regarding the determination or collection of the taxpayer's liability; - ° Requirement that the FTB release a wage levy if tax is uncollectible; - Limitation on the FTB selling principal residences to satisfy unpaid liabilities; and, - ° Waiver of early withdrawal penalties when retirement plans are levied.
+- [°] Innocent spouse relief; - [°] Suspension of interests and penalties if the FTB does not notify a taxpayer about amounts owed; - [°] Prohibition against the FTB using financial status to determine unreported income while conducting audits; - [°] Requirement that the FTB notify taxpayers before notifying third parties regarding the determination or collection of the taxpayer's liability; - [°] Requirement that the FTB release a wage levy if the FTB determines, based on taxpayer-provided documentation, the tax is uncollectible; - [°] Limitation on the FTB selling principal residences to satisfy unpaid liabilities; and, - ° Waiver of early withdrawal penalties when retirement plans are levied.